Chilipp/straditize/straditize/widgets/docs/xaxis_translation.rst

 To translate the x-axis information,

+1. Expand the `Axes translations` tab in the digitization control
-1. Click the :guilabel:`Insert X-axis values` button in the `Axes translations` section of the straditizer control (if not already done)
+2. Click the :guilabel:`Insert X-axis values` button in the `Axes translations` section of the straditizer control (if not already done)
-2. Shift-leftclick on the plot in one of the columns to enter the corresponding x-value.
+3. Shift-leftclick on the plot in one of the columns to enter the corresponding x-value.

    .. image:: select-x0_1.png

-3. A small dialog will appear where you should enter the x-value to use (in this case, ``10``)
+4. A small dialog will appear where you should enter the x-value to use (in this case, ``10``)

    .. image:: select-x0_2.png

-4. After hitting the :guilabel:`Ok` button, you will see a mark on the plot (blue line).
+5. After hitting the :guilabel:`Ok` button, you will see a mark on the plot (blue line).
 You can select the mark via leftclick and drag it to a different location or you can delete it via rightclick.

    .. image:: select-x0_3.png

-5. now repeat steps 2-4 on a second point in the same column
+6. now repeat steps 3-5 on a second point in the same column

    - Select another point